gaelrenoux/tranzactio/README.md

 - ***closeConnection***

 They correspond to specific methods in the `ConnectionSource` service.

-#### Error categories
+You would not usually address that service directly, going through `Database` instead.

-We'll talk a bit about errors in the next sections, so here are two definitions.
+#### Error kinds

-In TranzactIO, we recognize two categories of errors relating to the DB: query errors, and connection errors:
+In TranzactIO, we recognize two kinds of errors relating to the DB: query errors, and connection errors:

 **Query errors** happen when you run a specific query.
 They can be timeouts, SQL syntax errors, constraint errors, etc.